jonnygrant/compile_assert/README.md

 main11.c illustrates the potential for a buffer overrun when loading data from a file if the input range is not adequately validated.
 Buffer overruns constitute frequent triggers for cybersecurity incidents, as observed in various third-party libraries like WebP and others.

 # notes

+compile_assert is best at converting runtime checks, and assert() into compile time checks.
+Of course it can only do this where it can satisfy the conditions.
+It's no use trying to compile_assert the size of a file downloaded from the internet at runtime.
+Where used, compile_assert is very good at drawing attention to logic errors not covered by code.
+Now, some code covers intractable problems, so while the compiler can't compute, if the programmer has some offline proof that say an array will never be overrun by a bad index, checking the bounds of the array index check could be skipped.
+However, in practice these index range checks if called infrequently per second, will not be perceivable to users, and the benefits avoiding overruns will outweigh the risks of not having the checks (security vulnerabilities, like in WebP where a variable amount of compressed data was not meant to exceed the bounds of a fixed sized array when decoded).

+It's important to consider candidates for compile_assert(), assess if it's reasonable to make changes to satisify the issue identified. assert() is usually a good candidate to replace.
+Not all candiates are suitable for compile_assert().

 The use of compile_assert doesn't preclude the use of runtime checks, runtime input validation - after-all, software that loads a PNG image file, can't validate the header and file is appropriately sized at compile time (yet).
 In the future, perhaps compilers will be able to validate buffers in linker sections at compile time, or simpler might be #include "myimage_buf.h" and use compile_assert to check it at build time (there is the #embed proposal).
 Of course, can specify some constraints, like max image size, on the static function, and force the calling code to check those requirements.

 I believe a project with many C/C++ files may need to compile all the files on the same GCC command line to give it full program visibility.
 That could reach some memory limit.
 An alternative, might be to build each module as a separate ELF executable.
 Then a main program could invoke it with data in a file to process, and collect the results of in another file.
 For instance, a compression tool could be in a binary, separate from the UI binary.